keshar20/SQL/README.md

     FROM Bill
 );

--- Find patients having the highest hospital bill.
+QUE9.Find patients having the highest hospital bill.
 SELECT *
 FROM Bill
 WHERE total_bill = (